-Capsicum baath / Capsicum Bath is something I tasted in Mysore in one of the several feasts during my cousin’s wedding.
+Capsicum rice or Capsicum baath is something I tasted in Mysore in one of the several feasts which were a part of my cousin’s wedding.
 This was served on the day after the wedding where just the family members from both the bride’s and the groom’s side gathered for a final farewell.
 And what a meal it was…the taste of this rice preparation lingered on and on…well after we boarded the train to come back home.
-Some of them were lucky enough to get a ‘packet’ of this to eat on the journey back
+Some of them were lucky enough to get a ‘packet’ of this to eat on the journey back.

-The next time I tasted this was some weeks ago when Geetha Chithi made this ‘on-demand’ and I ate this for 4 continuous meals without tiring (she had prepared quite a quantity) .
-Yesterday evening when she called me, she gave me the idea of making this for lunch, and why not I though, as I had a bag of fresh capsicums (green bell peppers) waiting just to be made into a Capsicum Baath.
-A word of clarification regarding ‘baath’ – while it is pronounced just as you would the English word ‘bath’, it has nothing to do with it.
-It simply means a ‘kalandha saadam‘ or a mixed rice preparation, which can be eaten as it is or with a ‘pachidi’ (raita).
-The same recipe can be used to make Kathrikkai Baath by just substituting the capsicums with eggplants.
-I suppose this recipe is of Hebbal Iyengar origins.
-Please correct me if I am wrong.
-The spices used in this are quite similar to my favourite Bisi Bele Baath recipe blogged by Saakshi, which she says is an authentic Hebbal Iyengar recipe.
+In a few weeks, I was craving for this dish again.
+I had a bag of fresh capsicums (green bell peppers) waiting to be made into a Capsicum rice.
+A word of clarification regarding ‘baath’ – while it is pronounced just as you would the English word ‘bath’.
+It is a South Indian term for a mixed rice preparation, which can be eaten as it is or with a ‘pachidi’ (raita).
+The same recipe can be used to make Kathrikkai (Vaangi) Baath by just substituting the capsicums with eggplants.
+You can try this eggplant millet dish prepared along the lines of the Kathrikkai Bath.

-Capsicum Baath is a perfect showcase of Indian spices
+Capsicum rice is a perfect showcase of Indian spices

 Serves 4-6 people as the first course of the meal, which is concluded by Thair Saadam 🙂

 Please do not be afraid of the long list of spices that is going to follow.
-This is virtually a spice garden of a recipe, but the end result is a beautiful amalgam showcasing how seamlessly Indian spices can blend with each other….and most of these will be easily found in an Indian kitchen, or your nearest Indian grocery.
+This recipe is a showcase of nearly a dozen Indian spices.
+The end result is not at all overwhelming, but a beautiful way of showing how Indian spices blend with each other.